-Elevate Damage-Prone Components.
-Critical items such as furnace or air conditioning units, should be elevated to avoid flood damage.
+Elevate Damage-Prone Components such as furnace or air conditioning units.
 This should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.